 Application Deadline: November 1

 The VIH Program constitutes a collaborative relationship between the Heinz Endowments, which funds the program and sets its strategic goals, and the University of Pittsburgh, which develops and administers the program.
-The VIH Program affords three first-time women travelers from each of the 14 VIH institutions the opportunity to participate in a series of intercultural and leadership development conferences held at the University of Pittsburgh.
+The VIH Program affords three first-time women and MOGAI travelers from each of the 14 VIH institutions the opportunity to participate in a series of intercultural and leadership development conferences held at the University of Pittsburgh.
 It also provides each student with a scholarship of at least $5,000 to fund an accredited international experience.
 VIH awardees use the knowledge gained from these experiences to work in a team and develop a Community Engagement Experience (CEE).
 This is not simply a study abroad scholarship; this is a leadership development program.
 The Heinz Endowments views the VIH Program as a means for students who have no previous international experience to develop leadership skills, to enhance their global perspectives, and upon returning from their international experience, to contribute as a leader in their community through their Community Engagement Experience (CEE).

 To help you prepare your application, check out our Pre-Departure Resources here.

 - Undergraduate women and MOGAI (Minoritized Orientations and Gender Alignments and Intersex) of sophomore or junior status at one of the VIH institutions